tao558/kwiver_demo/README.md

 4. Run `python script.py`.
 The image downloaded in this demo should be temporarily displayed on-screen with bounding boxes around detected circles.

 ## Run the Jupyter Notebook
 Follow steps 1-3 above, then from the root directory of the repository run `jupyter-notebook`.
 In your browser, navigate to the `kwiver_python_demo.ipynb`.
 At the top, click `Cell`, then `Run all`.
-The same image should stay on-screen.
-Close the image when you would like the pipeline to continue.
+The same image should stay appear on-screen.

 ## Registering an Algorithm Implementation with `plugin_explorer`
 In this example, we define a custom implementation for the C++ algorithm `detected_object_set_output`, namely `DetectedObjectSetOutputBinary`.